Aron-M/My-Portfolio/README.md

 - Updatable information displayed in each relevant section
 - Map and Email Form for location and contact
 - Downloadable CV
-- Custom frontend admin panel.
+- Custom front-end admin panel.
 - Cloudinary picture storage.